-Areas where students showed most difficulty were mathematics, science, social studies, and visual and performing arts.
-Approximately one third of eleventh graders (32-43 percent) "did not meet" the standards in these four content areas.
-Of those eighth graders who took the MEA, 32 percent "did not meet" the standards in mathematics, 33 percent in visual and performing arts, 28 percent in science, and 22 percent in social studies.
-Fourth graders showed their highest difficulty to be in science: 31 percent "did not meet" the standards, demonstrating limited command of content knowledge, analysis, problem solving, and communication skills.
-Mathematics (28 percent) and the arts (27 percent) were also areas of high difficulty for fourth graders.
+Areas where students showed most difficulty were mathematics and science.
+Approximately one third of eleventh graders "did not meet" the standards in these two content areas; 34 percent in mathematics and 30 percent in science.
+Of those eighth graders who took the MEA, 32 percent "did not meet" the standards in mathematics and 31 percent in science.
+Fourth graders showed their highest difficulty to be in science: 27 percent "did not meet" the standards, demonstrating limited command of content knowledge, analysis, problem solving, and communication skills.